nefiltari/yaki/README.md

-# anonyfox:tags
+# Yaki

-A fast approach to extract relevant tags from any text string.
+Yaki can capture relevant tags from any bunch of text.
 Works on the client and on the server.

 *Beware*: This is an early alpha test release and NOT suitable for production.